FionaCLin/epipro/Reports/Testing Documentation.md

 For simplicity, we have left the pytest script `test_<main/date>.py` in `PHASE_1/API_SourceCode` and the unit-test running script `unit-test.sh` in `PHASE_1/TestScripts`.
 The pytest script will import `main.py`, in order to create the test application instance which will be tested with as the test_client.

 #### Scraper tests
-Scraper Unit Tests will help test the functionalities as well as the correctness.
-For this purpose, we have utilised the url of the article as the test input and the sample disease report data (sample_disease_report.json) from the project specification as the expected output, in testing and developing the web scaping.
+Scraper Unit Tests located in `PHASE_1/API_SourceCode/Test_scraper.py` will help test the functionalities as well as the correctness.
+For this purpose, we have utilised a few url of the articles from WHO as the test input and the sample disease reports data is created according to the project specification as the expected output for testing and developing the web scaping.
 In this phase of development, the Scraper's correctness and functionalities are more vital to the project scope and definition.
-Thus, we followed the project requirements and pre-defined input in project specifications as well as the expected sample output to ensure our web Scraper met the requirements.
+Thus, we followed the project requirements and pre-defined input from the project specifications as well as the expected sample output to ensure our web Scraper met the requirements.

 #### CICD tests
 CICD tests have been set up within GitHub and Travis, and `.travis.yaml` was developed to watch every push to git repository.
 Only the `production` branch will trigger the build and testing and then deploy to the production site in Google Cloud Platform after passed build testing.